ProsellaAnalyst/olist-ecommerce-sql-analysis/README.md

 through 2018, hovering between $1.0M–$1.1M monthly rather than continuing to climb.

 **Recommendation:** Growth stalled in year two after a strong year-one ramp.
-Leadership should investigate whether this plateau reflects market saturation, increased competition, or reduced marketing/acquisition spend.
-Given the strong November spike, doubling down on seasonal campaigns (Black Friday, holiday season) while testing demand-generation tactics in historically flatter months (April–August) could reignite growth.
+Leadership should investigate whether this reflects market saturation, increased competition, or reduced marketing spend.
+Doubling down on seasonal campaigns (Black Friday, holidays) while testing demand-generation in flatter months (April–August) could reignite growth.

 ---

 ### 2. Product Categories — Revenue vs. Order Volume
 `health_beauty` leads in revenue ($1.23M) and `bed_bath_table` leads in order volume (9,272 orders), but `watches_gifts` stands out — ranking #2 in revenue ($1.17M) with
-far fewer orders (5,495) than categories below it, signaling a much higher average order value per transaction.
+far fewer orders (5,495), signaling a much higher average order value per transaction.

-**Recommendation:** `watches_gifts` is a high-value, lower-volume category — a strong candidate for premium positioning, targeted upselling, and higher-margin marketing spend.
-High-volume but lower-revenue categories like `bed_bath_table` and `sports_leisure` may benefit more from bundling strategies or cross-sells to increase basket size rather than just driving more individual orders.
+**Recommendation:** `watches_gifts` is high-value, lower-volume — a strong candidate for premium positioning and higher-margin marketing spend.
+High-volume, lower-revenue categories like `bed_bath_table` may benefit more from bundling to increase basket size rather than just driving more orders.

 ---

 ### 3. Customer Lifetime Value & Repeat Purchases
-The vast majority of customers placed only one order — even among the highest spenders.
-Very few customers made repeat purchases, and repeat customers don't necessarily rank among the highest total spenders.
+The vast majority of customers placed only one order, even among the highest spenders.
+Very few customers made repeat purchases, and repeat customers don't necessarily rank among the highest spenders.

-**Recommendation:** Repeat purchase behavior is rare, even among high-value customers — pointing to a retention gap, not just an acquisition one.
-The business should prioritize post-purchase engagement (personalized follow-ups, loyalty incentives, retargeting) for customers who make a single large purchase, since they show willingness to spend but aren't returning.
-Capturing even a small percentage of these one-time high spenders as repeat customers could meaningfully boost overall revenue without additional acquisition costs.
+**Recommendation:** Repeat purchase behavior is rare even among high-value customers — pointing to a retention gap, not just an acquisition one.
+Prioritizing post-purchase engagement (personalized follow-ups, loyalty incentives) for high-spend, one-time buyers could meaningfully boost revenue without new acquisition costs.

 ---

-### 4. Seller Performance
+### 4. Seller Performance — Revenue vs. Review Scores
+Top sellers by revenue don't always have the best review scores.
+The highest earner ($228K revenue, 1,124 orders) holds a solid 4.12 average score, but other high-revenue sellers dip into the 3.3–3.8 range despite high order volume — suggesting scale alone doesn't guarantee customer satisfaction.

+**Recommendation:** Sellers generating high revenue with below-average review scores (e.g. 3.35–3.8 range) should be flagged for a service quality review — they're likely sitting on hidden churn risk.
+Meanwhile, high-revenue *and* high-score sellers (4.2+) represent the platform's benchmark and ideal partner profile to replicate.

+---

 ### 5. Delivery Time vs. Review Scores
+Correlation coefficient: **-0.33**

+A moderate negative relationship — longer delivery times are associated with lower review scores, but delivery speed isn't the only factor driving satisfaction.

+**Recommendation:** Delivery speed matters but isn't the full story.
+Improving logistics will likely raise review scores somewhat, but the business should also investigate other satisfaction drivers (product quality, seller communication) rather than treating delivery time as a silver bullet.

+---

 ### 6. Payment Methods & Installments
+Installment payments average **$196.76** per transaction (51,338 payments) vs.
+**$112.42** for single payments (52,548 payments) — installment users spend nearly **75% more** on average.

+**Recommendation:** Installment options are clearly driving higher basket sizes.
+The business should promote installment payment options more prominently at checkout, particularly for higher-value product categories like `watches_gifts` and `health_beauty`, to encourage larger purchases.

+---

 ### 7. Cancellation Rates by Month
+Cancellation rates are negligible in most months (under 1.5%), but **October 2016** shows a striking 7.41% cancellation rate, and a few isolated months in 2018 (September, October) show near-100% cancellation — though on very small order counts (4–16 orders), suggesting these are early/late data edge cases rather than a genuine trend.

+**Recommendation:** The October 2016 spike (7.41% on 324 orders) is the only statistically meaningful cancellation anomaly and warrants investigation — it coincides with Olist's early platform period, possibly reflecting onboarding issues with new sellers or unstable fulfillment processes during that phase.
+The 2018 near-100% spikes are based on too few orders to be actionable and likely reflect incomplete end-of-dataset records.Rates by Month